dhairyarungta/mdp-death/message_types.md

       - F/B: the second character indicates Forward / Backward
       - XXX: the last 3 digits indicate distance in cm for S, or rotation angle for L/R
       - e.g. SB010 is move backwards 10cm, LF090 is turn 90 degrees to the left in the forward direction
+      - note: for task 2, commands may also include specially defined commands in `STM_OBS_ROUTING_MAP` found in `rpi/mdp-rpi/rpi_config.py`
     - `path` is the list of cells (each a 10x10cm block) to be traversed by the robot
       - RPi reformats this into a `PATH` message to be forwarded to Android (see RA3)
     - AR1 and PR1 are consistent